Pragmatic B2B SaaS Design: The Listing Page

 Pagination

-Main reasons to use it ✅
+When to use it ✅

-Best pick for a tabular list
+Best pick for tabular data in B2B applications

 When not to use it ❌

-Not easy to use on mobile
+Not easy to use on mobile with touch targets

 Load more button

-Main reasons to use it ✅
+When to use it ✅

-Allows access to the footer
+Allows access to the page footer

 More usable on mobile than pagination